Billing Configuration

 ]

-The planId field means different things depending on the provider:
+The planId field has different meanings per provider:

 STRIPE_PRICE_STARTER_MONTHLY=price_...